code-not-found/code-not-found.github.io/_posts/sping-ws/2017-05-01-spring-ws-mutual-authentication-example.md

 modified: 2017-05-01
 categories: [Spring-WS]
 tags: [Client, Example, Maven, Mutual Authentication, Server, Spring, Spring Boot, Spring Web Services, Spring-WS, Tutorial, Two-Way Authentication]
-published: true
+published: false
 ---

 <figure>
     <img src="{{ site.url }}/assets/images/logos/spring-logo.jpg" alt="spring logo" class="logo">
 </figure>

-[Mutual authentication or two-way authentication](https://en.wikipedia.org/wiki/Mutual_authentication) refers to two parties authenticating each other at the same time.
+[Mutual authentication or two-way authentication](https://en.wikipedia.org/wiki/Mutual_authentication) refers to **two parties authenticating each other at the same time**.
 In other words the client must prove its identity to the server, and the server must prove its identity to the client, before any traffic is sent over the client-to-server connection.

 This example shows how to configure both client and server so that mutual authentication is enabled on a web service using Spring-WS, Spring Boot and Maven.